MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/more-information-about-porting.md

 - Service address

-- City, State, and Zip code of the billing address
+- City, state, and zip code of the billing address

     > [!NOTE]
     > You won't need the authorizing person's signature.

 To make submitting the port order easy and avoid errors, make sure you do the following:

 - Remove any features (such as Hunt Groups) associated with your numbers.
-Make sure there are no advanced call control features, such as Call Hunt or Distinctive Ring, enabled on these telephone numbers.
+Make sure there are no advanced call control features, such as Call Hunt or Distinctive Ring, enabled on these phone numbers.

 - Ensure that you haven't placed any new service orders or disconnects with your current service provider.